enspirit/seshat/README.md

 * [compress objects as they are uploaded](examples/gzip.ts)
 * [create thumbnails from uploaded images](examples/thumbnails.ts)
 * [create thumbnails on-the-fly when recovering files](examples/thumbnails-on-the-fly.ts.ts)

+# Breaking Changes

+## http protocol

+Seshat v2's HTTP layer has some breaking changes compared to v1:
+### POST

+* v1 supported multiple file uploads via `multipart/form-data` but never returned anything else than a `204` status code with a `Location` header with the first object's public url. v2 returns an actual JSON payload with an array of object metadata.